wballard/starphleet/index.md

 be a branch, a tag, or a commit sha -- anything you can check out.
 This hashtag approach lets you specify a deployment branch, as well as pin services to specific versions when needed.

+When ordering under `data/`, there isn't much need to `export PORT`, but it won't hurt anything either :)

 # Environments
 Your app will need to talk to things: external web services,